-Most AP tests are very challenging, and scores don't always turn out the way you imagined.
+Most AP tests are very challenging, and scores don't always turn out the way you imagined they would.
 If you're concerned that you've forfeited any chance of getting college credit, can you retake an AP exam?
-In this article, I'll show you how you can bounce back from a low score to end up with college credits and AP Scholar Awards.
+In this article, I'll show you how you can bounce back from a low AP score to end up with college credits and AP Scholar Awards.

 Can You Retake AP Exams If You Do Poorly?

-From the College Board FAQ: “When we surveyed admission officers, more than 75 percent indicated that a low score on an AP Exam would NOT harm an applicant’s admission prospects.”
-The grade you earn in the year-long class is more important than your AP score for admissions purposes.
+According to the College Board FAQ, "When we surveyed admission officers, more than 75 percent indicated that a low score on an AP Exam would NOT harm an applicant’s admission prospects" (emphasis mine).
+In other words, the grade you earn in the year-long AP class is more important than are your AP score for admissions purposes.

-Do Both Scores Show Up?
+Do Both AP Scores Show Up?
 Which One Counts for AP Scholar Awards?

-Your score report will include all of your AP scores (including repeats of the same test) unless you choose to withhold or cancel scores.
-The difference between withholding and canceling scores is that when you cancel your score, it is permanently deleted, so it’s like you never took the test.
+Your score report will include all your AP scores (including repeats of the same test) unless you choose to withhold or cancel scores.
+The difference between withholding and canceling scores is that when you cancel your score, it is permanently deleted, as if you never even took the test.
 There is no fee for canceling a score.
-Here’s the Score Cancellation Form that you would need to send into the College Board.
+Here's the Score Cancellation Form you would need to send to the College Board.

 Never fear, you can still become a scholar with a sweet beard even if you get a low AP score the first time around.